Contact Us Today (424) 372-3112

 Sealing Your California Juvenile Records – Welfare and Institutions Code 781

-A juvenile criminal record becomes a permanent part of your child's file and is something that can follow them throughout their life and have a very negative impact.
-A juvenile record contains all the documents of any arrests, orders dictated by the juvenile court judge and any other papers concerning the case.
+A juvenile criminal record, if not sealed, becomes a permanent part of your child's file.
+It's not just a piece of paper, but a shadow that can follow them throughout their life, casting a dark cloud over their future opportunities.
+It contains all the documents of any arrests, orders dictated by the juvenile court judge, and any other papers concerning the case.

 If you have a juvenile criminal record in California, you should consider applying to have it sealed under Welfare and Institutions Code 781.